 I was doing a very good job of it too until I read Mike Slammer.
 Well that was it.
 I erupted into laughter!
 She jumped awake!
 I tried to apologise but I couldn’t stop laughing.
 When I eventually calmed down and explained I wasn’t actually laughing at scaring her awake, I showed her the culprit.
 One strange look and a shake of the head later and the status quo returned, albeit it with my attention solely on the TV, just in case.

 Contrary to critics of the comic at the time, OiNK contained some strong moral messages within its pages, especially of the anti-smoking variety which you’ll see here in due course.
-(They even created a complete ‘Smokebusters’ comic to give away to schools.)
+(They even created a complete OiNK Smokebuster Special comic to give away to schools.)
 They just didn’t preach at us.
-Instead they created Madvertisements or funny strips like the one above which is clearly an anti-bullying story but presented in an original way.
+Instead they created Madvertisements or funny strips like the one above, which is clearly an anti-bullying story but presented in an original way.

 I love the different character designs for each of the kids and how the usual comic strip cliché of the victim turning the tide on the bully is then also turned upon.
 The victim teaches the bully a lesson, but then the other bullies teach the victim a lesson.
 The message is clear: Don’t become the bully!
 All told through giving the reader a good laugh.
 Job done.

 Okay, so earlier I showed you the Mr Big Nose strip that sold the whole premise of OiNK to a work colleague.
-Over the course of a few issues, starting with this one, Jeremy Banx got some extra space to deliver us some dynamite one-off strips.
-The first one of which is below and was the one I alluded to above.
+Over the course of a few issues, starting with this one, Jeremy Banx got some extra space to deliver us some hilarious one-off strips.
+The first one is below and was the one I alluded to above.

-In two weeks it’s the conclusion of The Street-Hogs’ first adventure, with a general biking and motoring theme to the rest of the issue.
+In two weeks then it’s the conclusion of The Street-Hogs’ first adventure, with a general biking and motoring theme for the rest of the issue too.
 But it wouldn’t be long before the next spoof adventure series to be masterfully drawn by J.T.
-Dogg would appear, and it was the first my younger self clapped eyes on.
+Dogg would appear, and it was the first my younger self clapped eyes on his art style.
 So watch out for the introduction of Ham Dare: Pig of the Future in a few short months.

 That aforementioned next issue will be here for you to peruse on Monday 20th September.